 When a student withdraws from a course or program, credits of applicable charges will be applied to the student's account.
 Fees are only credited to the student's account if the course is dropped at least 30 days prior to the course start date.
-An exception is made for students attending an on-ground cohort at the Kansas location; these students receive a 100% tuition and fee credit if the student withdraws prior to completing 25% of the course, i.e. before Day 10 of a 5-week course, Day 14 of a 7-week course, or Day 15 of an 8-week course.
+An exception is if a student withdraws prior to the start of the first course on their Core Registration Form, or does not attend the first course, then all fees associated with the first course will be waived.
+If a student withdraws within 30 days of any subsequent course, the student will be charged the fees for the course(s).

 Students who receive financial aid may have aid removed from their account in accordance with OKWU's policy and the federal Title IV formula.
 The federal Title IV refund policy calculates a refund by percentage based upon the timeframe within the term that a student withdraws.
 If a student withdraws during the term, financial aid may be reduced.
 If aid is reduced, the student is responsible for payment of that balance.
-For more information regarding financial aid, please contact the Financial Aid Office at financialaid@okwu.edu or 918-335-6282.
+For more information regarding financial aid, please contact the Office of Financial Aid at financialaid@okwu.edu or 918-335-6282.